tableau/hyper-db/website/docs/how-to/sql_commands.md

----
-title: Use SQL Commands with Hyper Files
+# Use SQL Commands with Hyper Files
-sidebar_position: 5
----

 Using the Hyper API, you can use SQL statements to interact with tables and data in `.hyper` files.
 The Hyper SQL language is based on the SQL standard and incorporates many PostgreSQL features and commands, such as the ability to copy from comma-separated value (CSV) files.